stefan-hoeck/idris2-rhone-js/docs/src/Examples/Main.md

 This just imports and runs the user interface `ui` defined in module `Examples.Selector`.
-We will have a closer look at function `reactimateDomIni` once we understand the general structure of a rhone-js project.
+We will have a closer look at function `reactimateIni` once we understand the general structure of a rhone-js project.
 Function `runJS` comes from the [idris2-dom](https://github.com/stefan-hoeck/idris2-dom)
 library: To properly deal with the uncertainties of the